 - Have multiple skillets?
 Heat up several skillets to make the cooking process go even faster.

-- Storage: Store leftover tortillas in an airtight container at room temperature for up to 5 days or in the freezer for up to 3 months.
+- Storage: Store leftovers in an airtight container at room temperature for up to 5 days, or freeze for up to 3 months.

 Comments